yoannLafore/enhanced-unet-road-seg/README.md

 * **Locally**: checkpoints, metrics, and configs saved to the configured output directory.
 * **Online (optional)**: experiment tracking via Weights & Biases.

-Training can be launched from any configuration file using the `train_from_cfg` entry point.
+Training can be launched from any configuration file using the `train/train_from_cfg.py` entry point.

 ---

 #### K-Fold Cross-Validation

-K-fold evaluation is implemented in `kfolds.py`.
+K-fold evaluation is implemented in `kfolds_from_cfg.py`.

 * Trains models across all folds defined in a configuration file.
 * Aggregates final metrics across folds to produce averaged performance results.